PavelKisliak/BitSerializer/README.md

 # BitSerializer ![Generic badge](https://img.shields.io/badge/Version-0.50-blue) [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](license.txt) [![Build Status](https://dev.azure.com/real0793/BitSerializer/_apis/build/status/BitSerializer-CI?branchName=master)](https://dev.azure.com/real0793/BitSerializer/_build/latest?definitionId=4&branchName=master)
 ___
+### Due to the risks of blocking the account, it's planned to transfer project to [GitHub](https://github.com/PavelKisliak?tab=repositories)
+___

 ### Design goals:
 - Make a thin wrapper around existing libraries for have one common serialization interface.
-- Make easy serialization for all kind of C++ types and STL containers.
+- Make it easy to serialize for all built-in C++ and STD types.
-- Produce clear JSON for easy integration with Javascript.
+- Follow ISO data exchange standards for easy integration with other systems.
 - Good test coverage for keep stability of project.
 - Cross-platform (Windows, Linux, MacOS).

 ### Main features:
 - One common interface for different kind of formats (currently supported JSON, XML, YAML and CSV).
 - Simple syntax which is similar to serialization in the Boost library.
-- Validation of deserialized values with producing an output list of errors.
+- Customizable validation of deserialized values with producing an output list of errors.
 - Support serialization for enum types (via declaring names map).
 - Support serialization for the most commonly used STD containers and types including modern `std::u16string` and `std::u32string`.
 - Support serialization to streams and files.